Introduction: who we are and what these Registration Terms are for

 Workouts: how to stay safe when working out

-Premium Services: our premium services and how you sign up
+Subscription Services: our subscription services and how you sign up

 In App Purchases: how you can access additional features